-A concurrent degree program is simultaneous study on an individualized basis that leads to two masters degrees in two different graduate programs.
+Combination degrees allow students to earn two master’s degrees in two distinct majors at the University of Florida.
+Common combinations for Rinker School students include the Master of Architecture and Master of Engineering.
 Such a program is initiated by the student but requires prior approval of each academic unit and the Graduate School.
-If the student is approved to pursue two masters degrees, up to nine credits of course work from one degree program may be applied toward the second masters degree, thereby allowing both degrees to be completed in less time.
+If the student is approved to pursue two master’s degrees, up to nine credits of course work from one degree program may be applied toward the second master’s degree, thereby allowing both degrees to be completed in less time.

-The joint degree program is not open to students who have already earned one degree.
+- The combination degree program is not open to students who have already earned one degree.

-Admission to the second program is required no later than the end of the penultimate year of one degree of the joint degree program.
+- Admission to the second program is required no later than the end of the penultimate year of one degree of the combination degree program.

-Up to 12 Credits may be double counted for the JD/MSBC or JD/MBC with concurrence of both programs.
+- Up to 12 Credits may be double counted for the JD/MSCM or JD/MCM with concurrence of both programs.

-A student enrolled in the joint degree program may spend the first year in either the College of Law or the Rinker School.
+- A student enrolled in the combination degree program may spend the first year in either the College of Law or the Rinker School.

-Any student who participates in the joint degree program beginning in the Fall Semester must register for a course or courses in the second program no later than the beginning of the fifth semester, including the summer term as a semester.
-Any student who participates in the joint degree program beginning law school in the Spring Semester must commence study in the Rinker School no later than the fifth semester, including summer term as half a semester.
+- Any student who participates in the combination degree program beginning in the Fall Semester must register for a course or courses in the second program no later than the beginning of the fifth semester, including the summer term as a semester.
+Any student who participates in the combination degree program beginning law school in the Spring Semester must commence study in the Rinker School no later than the fifth semester, including summer term as half a semester.

-A student enrolled in the joint degree program will not receive either degree until he/she has satisfied all of the requirements for both degrees, or until he/she has satisfied the requirements of one of the degrees as if he/she had not been a joint degree candidate.
+- A student enrolled in the combination degree program will not receive either degree until he/she has satisfied all of the requirements for both degrees, or until he/she has satisfied the requirements of one of the degrees as if he/she had not been a joint degree candidate.

-Students who enroll in the joint degree program but do not complete the program may receive credit toward the College of Law degree under the graduate level course option for a maximum of two courses, not to exceed 6 semester credits, taken from the graduate curriculum of the Rinker School.
-Likewise, students will receive up to 6 credits towards the Master of Building Construction or Master of Science in Building Construction if they enroll in the joint degree program but do not complete it.
+- Students who enroll in the combination degree program but do not complete the program may receive credit toward the College of Law degree under the graduate level course option for a maximum of two courses, not to exceed 6 semester credits, taken from the graduate curriculum of the Rinker School.
+Likewise, students will receive up to 6 credits towards the MSCM or MCM if they enroll in the joint degree program but do not complete it.

-Students in the joint program will be eligible for the graduate teaching assistantships and research assistantships in the Rinker School on the same basis as other Rinker School graduate students, subject to the guidelines and restrictions set by the Rinker School.
+- Students in the combination program will be eligible for the graduate teaching assistantships and research assistantships in the Rinker School on the same basis as other Rinker School graduate students, subject to the guidelines and restrictions set by the Rinker School.